 |Category G : A retired / disabled person with one dependent||465,000|

 An individual is not entitled to claim for the income year ending 30 June 2019 an income exemption threshold in respect of :

-- Category B or Category F, where the total income of the dependent exceeds Rs 110,000;
+- Category B or Category F, if the net income and exempt income of his dependent exceeds Rs 110,000;

-If a person claims in an income year, an income exemption threshold in respect of Category B, Category C, Category D or Category F, the spouse of that individual can claim in that income year an income exemption threshold only in respect of Category A or Category E whichever is applicable.
+A person claims an income exemption threshold in respect of Category B, C, D or F, the spouse of that person is entitled to claim for that year an income exemption threshold only in respect of Category A or Category E, whichever is applicable.

 "Dependent" means either a spouse, child under the age of 18 or a child over the age of 18 and who is pursuing full-time education or training or who cannot earn a living because of a physical or mental disability.

 an unmarried child, stepchild or adopted child of a person;